projectestac/jclic.js/README.md

 This will generate the file `jclic.min.js` on the `dist` folder.

-To test the module and see the demo on your browser, just launch the test server running:
+To test the module and see the demo on your browser, launch the test server:

 ```
 grunt server